Shortcrust pastry: Techniques

 In preparing a shortcrust, the fat and flour are "cut" into each other, rather than blended, and the ingredients are kept cold.
 This ensures that the fat remains distinct in the crust, and when it heats during baking, steam is released, resulting in the pockets that make a flaky crust.
 Water is only added once the fat and flour are thoroughly combined.
-This ensures that the flour granules are adequately coated with fat and are less likely to develop gluten.
+This ensures that the flour granules are adequately coated with fat and are less likely to develop gluten, which results in the crumbly or "short" texture.
 This may be achieved with the use of a food processor, a specialized kitchen utensil called a pastry blender, or through various alternatives, like a pair of table knives held in one hand, or smearing the flour and fat together using the heel of the hand in a method known as fraisage.

 In addition to over-warming the dough, overworking it is also a hazard.
 Overworking elongates the gluten strands, creating a product that is tough, rather than light and crumbly or flaky.
 Flour made from low protein soft wheat, like cake flour, is used for pastry making because it does not become overworked and tough as easily as bread flour.